Bank of America begins moving $50 billion of derivatives to UK - FT

 UK regulators were also keen to have closer control of the European operations of the bank which has its operational management based in London, said the FT.

-A large chunk of Bank of America's European business, including cash management, corporate lending and derivates, is traditionally routed through the Dublin subsidiary, said the FT.
+A large chunk of Bank of America's European business, including cash management, corporate lending and derivatives, is traditionally routed through the Dublin subsidiary, said the FT.
+Bank of America was unavailable for immediate comment.